 Possibly the best way to grill and serve dinner – healthy flavourful grilled turkey kebabs with savoury yogurt, fresh vegetables, and grilled pita.
 My family and I officially loved it.

-What made these turkey kebabs so good?
-It’s almost challenging to figure out where to start with so many good pieces.
 The main event of Turkey Kebabs was so crazy good.
 Lean, wholesome ground turkey with all the right herbs and spices that had s coming back time and time again.

 That being said, this turkey kofta recipe is perfect for families and kids because it doesn’t t have any spiciness to it and yet, are so juicy and mouthwatering.